New Era University

 It is run by the INC for the educational needs of INC members, although it accepts enrollments from non-INC members as well.
 Formerly, under the university umbrella, it ran the College of Evangelical Ministry (now Iglesia Ni Cristo (Church of Christ) School for Ministers), where the Church teaches its male members to become ministers.

 Other colleges include College of Engineering and Technology, College of Nursing, College of Business Administration, College of Arts and Sciences, College of Education, College of Music, College of Law, College of Computer Studies, College of Accountancy, School of Graduate Studies, and the then new College of Communication, College of Medicine, and Center for Medical and Health Allied Sciences.
 It offers new courses in the Philippines, including BS Real Estate Management and BS Criminology.

 NEU is the legal owner of the Philippine Arena, which is the largest indoor arena in the world with a seating capacity of over 50,000.

 It annually hosts its graduation ceremonies at the Philippine Arena in Ciudad de Victoria, which is being developed because there is a proposal to move the main campus of NEU to this location.

+Integrated School

+Founded in 2014, New Era University also provides K-12 education through its New Era University Integrated School (NEUIS).